 - Apply a hemorrhoid cream if needed.

-Can Diarrhea Be A Sign Of Something Serious?
+Can Diarrhea Be a Sign of Something Serious?

 It is possible your diarrhea is a result of some other complication, but this is very unlikely.

-Diarrhea And The Third Trimester
+Diarrhea and the Third Trimester

 Diarrhea in the third trimester also does not mean you are going to go into premature labor.
+If diarrhea is accompanied by abdominal cramps, regular contractions, and vaginal bleeding, contact your doctor, as that can be a sign of preterm labor.

 It is not uncommon for you to endure diarrhea at some point in your pregnancy.
 If you steer clear of fatty, spicy, and fried foods, you can reduce your chances of suffering from diarrhea.

 Diarrhea typically poses no harm to you and your baby unless dehydration occurs.
-When suffering from diarrhea be sure to consume many liquids to replenish those you are losing.
+When suffering from diarrhea, be sure to consume many liquids to replenish those you are losing.